 Your expert obstetrician-gynecologist at Premier Women’s Care of Southwest Florida will tailor your treatment to address the underlying cause.
 He or she may prescribe medication to promote ovulation or recommend minimally invasive surgery to correct a problem like endometriosis or fibroids.

 You can count on your doctor at Premier Women’s Care of Southwest Florida to determine the cause of your infertility and to be with you every step of the way on your journey toward motherhood.
 To schedule an infertility evaluation, you can request a new patient appointment online.
 If you are already an established patient, you can book online through the patient portal.
-Or you can always call (239) 432-5858 to schedule a consultation with one of Premier Women’s Care of Southwest Florida’s women’s health-care providers in Fort Myers, Cape Coral or Lehigh Acres.
+Or you can always call (239) 432-5858 to schedule a consultation with one of Premier Women’s Care of Southwest Florida’s women’s health-care providers in Fort Myers or Cape Coral.